mzaki9/Tucil1_13522136/README.md

     ```

 ## Running Via Exe
-1. Go to bin/
+1. Navigate to the bin/ directory.
-2. Run the breach.exe
+2. Execute the breach.exe file.
-3. Select input via CLI or .txt (input .txt in test folder)
+3. Choose input via the command line interface (CLI) or use a .txt file (located in the test folder).
+4. Provide the file name without the extension.